 "There are often so many photos you want to include, but it can be helpful to avoid redundancy and be extra-selective with which ones you keep," suggests Brynestad.
 "When selecting your photos, choose the images that spark emotion, invite the viewer in, or transport them to that moment in time.
 Often, these are not the posed or overly thought-out photos, but the candid, caught-in-the-moment images where you can hear someone’s laugh or feel the sunlight."

-There are some photos you should definitely exclude, though.
+There are some photos you should definitely exclude when you're going through.
 "Printed photos generally appear darker than they might on your device or your computer screen," says Brynestad, so you want to avoid anything that is too dark when you see it on a phone or computer screen.
-You should also be sure to exclude images with too many strangers in, or think about how you can creatively crop them out.
-If you're feeling adventurous, there are tools in Adobe Photoshop CC that will allow you to remove objects (people) entirely, automatically adding in a background as you do.
-It's really clever stuff.

 While we'd never truly recommend altering too much of the image, you can now replace the sky in your photos using Photoshop, so if you had poor weather for your wedding, for example, and it resulted in disappointing pictures... there is a fix for that.